 How much: Free entry – call ahead to check if they are open for farm visits

-11. Singapore Zoo: Feed goats, giraffes, rhinos and more
+11. Singapore Zoo: Feed Giraffes, Rhinos and Elephants

-Besides the usual animal encounters at the Singapore Zoo, did you know that you can catch some of the animals at their most active during feeding time?
+Besides the usual animal encounters at the Singapore Zoo, and the new petting zoo that’s part of KidzWorld (see first listing), did you know that you can catch some of the animals at their most active during feeding time?
 Book ahead online (tickets are around $8) and kids can help feed white rhinos, giraffes, and zebras right out of the palm of their hands.
-Plus it’s not just at Hay’s Dairies Goat Farm where you can feed goats – you can feed goats at The Singapore Zoo too!
+Read our complete guide to the Singapore Zoo here.

 The Singapore Zoo Animal Feeding Times: